 Put in freezer for 4+ hours or overnight to harden.

 With lockdown in full force you can’t necessarily just run to the store to stock up on fresh fruit if it isn’t your weekly shopping time.
-The less your out the better.
+The less you’re out the better.
 Most people have some kind of yogurt and some kind of jam in their house so this is your solution.

 What’s your favorite ice lollies to make at home?
 Or perhaps you have never made your own…try these!!!
 Let me know what you think on social media and tag @letstalkmommy so I can reshare your creations!